Common long-term side effects of chemotherapy include early menopause and weight gain. Rare side effects include heart problems and leukemia.

 Women who gain weight usually put on about five to ten pounds .
 The more weight a woman gains, the less likely she is to return to her pre-diagnosis weight .

 Maintaining a healthy weight is important for all breast cancer survivors.
-Heavier survivors may have lower survival compared to learner survivors [32-34].
+Leaner survivors may have a better chance of survival compared to heavier survivors [32-34].
 Learn more about body weight and survival after breast cancer.

 Making healthy food choices and getting regular exercise during treatment (if possible) may help prevent weight gain.
 Seeing a dietician may also help.
 Learn more about a healthy diet and exercise.